dat-tran05/robust-ensemble-kd/docs/report/report.md

 ### Single-Layer Feature Distillation

-**Motivation.** Feature distillation, pioneered by FitNets (Romero et al., 2015), transfers knowledge from intermediate layers rather than just output logits.
-FitNets demonstrated that a student guided by intermediate "hints" can outperform larger teachers while using 10× fewer parameters.
-Research suggests that distilling from a single well-chosen layer often suffices—additional layers can introduce noise or conflicting signals with diminishing returns (Heo et al., 2019).

-We extract features from the penultimate layer (after global average pooling, before the classifier) as it contains the highest-level semantic representations.
+**Motivation.** As discussed in Method, we distill features from the penultimate layer (after global average pooling, before the classifier) as it contains the highest-level semantic representations.
 This layer is also where the feature dimension mismatch occurs (ResNet-50: 2048-dim → ResNet-18: 512-dim), requiring a learned projection.

 **Setup.** We fix α=1.0 (pure KD, no ground-truth labels) and sweep γ ∈ {0, 0.05, 0.10, 0.25, 0.50, 0.75, 1.0} to find the optimal balance between logit and feature distillation signals.
 All experiments use penultimate layer (pooled) features only.